matematiflo/matematiflo.github.io/FormalMath/Waseda2023.md

 - Inductive types.
 - The `Prop` type.
-- The type of dependent functions (`Pi` types).
+- The type of dependent functions (a.k.a. `Pi` types).

 To go further, one can also incorporate concepts from *Homotopy type theory* (`HoTT`).

+But first, *what is a type*?

 ---

 ## Types and terms

 A *type* is specified by its *terms*.
-Most programming languages contain an implementation of the natural numbers.
+For instance, most programming languages contain an implementation of the type of natural numbers `ℕ`, whose terms are `0, 1, 2, ...`.

 ```haskell
 #check ℕ                              -- ℕ : Type